faassen/secretweblog_zola/content/posts/succinct.md

 December I had no idea they even existed!
 I'm sure there are a lot of developers out there that could find interesting uses for them.

+Update: if you're interested in succinct data structures I've created [a small Discord channel](https://discord.gg/bV5UqAU2) about them which you can join.

 [^learning]: Accept the confusion and ignorance.
 Accept feeling overwhelmed.
     This is how you learn new stuff.